A new phase transition in the parabolic Anderson model with partially duplicated potential: Preliminaries

-the Laplace transforms of $\Sigma_s$ and $\Sigma$, where $h: G\cup \bar G\to \R$ are non-negative continuous functions with compact support.
+the Laplace transforms of $\Sigma_s$ and $\Sigma$, where $h\in \mathcal{C}_K^+$.
 We will denote by the same symbol the extension of $h$ by zero to $\R^2$.
 Recall from~\cite[Prop.\ 3.6]{resnick} that since $\Sigma$ is a Poisson point process its Laplace transform is given by